Social impact network

 Social impact is no longer only the concern or focus of NGOs.
 Big consulting firms like McKinsey and BCG integrate social impact in both their employees’ work and the collaborations they have with larger communities.
 At Johns Hopkins Carey Business School, we encourage students to pursue professional opportunities that positively impact society.
 Such opportunities are varied and can be found in numerous fields including the nonprofit sector, government, corporate social responsibility, and social entrepreneurship.
 Students often consider the Social Impact Network in conjunction with one of the other six networks: Technology and Innovation, Finance, Consulting, Marketing, Real Estate, and Health Care.

-Meet your social impact career coaches
+Meet your social impact career team

 - Net Impact